-That said, spending hours working from your couch on weeknights, the kitchen island on Sunday mornings, or other areas that aren't optimized for your comfort might not be the most productive thing to do.
+Spending hours working from your couch, the kitchen island, or other areas that aren't optimized for your comfort might not be the most productive thing to do.
 For example, a literature review found that the quality of our indoor environment is closely related to productivity and satisfaction at work.
-Similarly, just like new workout clothes can motivate us to hit the gym more often, an office space with good feng shui can help us work more efficiently.
+Similarly, just like new workout clothes can motivate us to hit the gym more often, a feng shui home office can help us work more efficiently.

 To shed light on the matter, we reached out to feng shui expert Laura Cerrano.
-Below, she shares her tips on how to optimize our home office for greater motivation, productivity, and creativity.
+She shared her tips on how to optimize our home office for greater motivation, productivity, and creativity.
 Ready to kick-start your workspace?
-Implement these feng shui design principles in your home office, and get the productivity boost you need.
+Implement these feng shui home office design principles and get the productivity boost you need.

 Meet the Expert